 We do not sell or otherwise give out your telephone or email address.

 We try to get orders processed and out the door within 2 days of receiving the order.
 We do not ship during the weekends so any orders placed over the weekend will be processed early the following week.

 If there will be any further delays, we will let you know via email or phone call.

 Our warehouse is located in Fruitland, Idaho, and all orders ship from that location.

 All other state residents are required to submit the sales tax due on the sales to their own state.

-As of January 2017, Florida residents are charged 7.5% on all purchases and Idaho residents are charged 6% on all purchases.
+As of January 2019, Idaho residents are charged 6% on all purchases.